Banarasidas: Recent interest

 Pioneering work on Banarasi and his trio of works, Banarasi Vilasa, Samayasara Nataka and Ardhakathanaka was carried out by Pandit Nathuram Premi in the early decades of the 20th century.
-Since then, only Mukund Lath's translation, Half a Tale was published in 1981.

-Recent interest in the works of Banarasi, particularly in his Ardhakathanaka is a direct result of the abiding interest of two scholars.
+Mukund Lath's translation of Ardhakathanaka was published in 1981 under the title, Half a Tale.

-Professor Nalini Balbir of Sorbonne Institute of France encouraged her student Jérôme Petit to work on Banarasi for his Ph.D.
-Petit has now completed the study and a French translation of the Ardhakathanaka.
+Jérôme Petit completed a study and French translation of the Ardhakathanaka under Nalini Balbir of the Sorbonne Institute of France.

-Professor Rupert Snell, of University of Texas at Austin, USA not only wrote an article on Banarasi, but also encouraged Chloe Martinez of Santa Barbara to work on Banarasi.
+Rupert Snell, of University of Texas at Austin, USA not only wrote an article on Banarasi, but also encouraged Chloe Martinez of Santa Barbara to work on Banarasi.

 Rohini Chowdhury's Hindi translation of Banarasidas' Ardhakathanaka has been published by Penguin Books India, 2007.
 ISBN 978-0-14-310056-0.
 A new English translation by Chowdhury has been published by Penguin Classics in 2009 ISBN 978-0143100546.
-Chowdhury's translations were inspired by Rupert Snell, he also wrote the Introduction to the work.
+Chowdhury's translations were inspired by Rupert Snell, who also wrote the Introduction to the work.